ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ### Provision a single virtual server instance

-Before deploying a more complex architecture, let's deploy a single VSI with a floating IP and access this VSI with `ssh`.
+Before deploying a more complex architecture and to validate the Terraform provider installation, let's deploy a single virtual server instance with a floating IP and then access this server with `ssh`

 Check the [main.tf](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/tfinstance/main.tf) file for a terraform script.
 It utilizes the environment variables defined earlier.